Chalermdej-l/Final_Project_FredETE/README.md

 This will copy the credential we input in .env and the credential.json we download to the VM

-Go back to the VM terminal and run the below command to setup the credential
+Go back to the `VM terminal` and run the below command to setup the credential

 ```
 make update-yml-linix
 ```

+`!!Please note if you ran this command before copy the credential over please re-clone the project again in the VM and start at previous step`

 Then run the below command to install Docker and Docker-Compose